Skip to main content

 # Diagnose a net, auto-detecting its role from saved nets

-lager diagnose battery1 --box lab-lager-box
+lager diagnose battery1 --box my-lager-box

 # Override the role explicitly

-lager diagnose battery1 --box lab-lager-box --type battery
+lager diagnose battery1 --box my-lager-box --type battery

 The command queries three box-side endpoints in parallel and prints a section for each, followed by a one-line classification with the next step.